schickling/schickling.github.io/_posts/2014-07-12-livereload-for-phonegap-cordova-ionic.md

 ### For Cordova / Ionic users

 If you are using Cordova or Ionic and you don't have `phonegap` installed, never mind: you can use your existing project.
-All you have to do is to create a `.cordova` folder in your project's root folder (this is a Phonegap relic and will hopefully be removed in the future) and install Phonegap by running:
+Just create a `.cordova` folder in your project's root folder (this is a Phonegap relic and will hopefully be removed in the future) and install Phonegap by running:

 ```sh
 $ npm install -g phonegap